 Last Ninja 2 Soundtrack (C64), Matt Gray, 1988

 The Last Ninja had been a multi-million smash hit, so developer System 3 didn’t upset the apple cart when they created Last Ninja 2: Back with a Vengeance.
 The main novelty was the change of scenery: protagonist Armakuni is mysteriously transported from feudal Japan to 20th-century New York City, where he has to defeat evil shogun Kunitoki once again.
 The new locales added just the right amount of innovation, while the core gameplay largely remained the same.
-However, System 3 also tweaked and improved important aspects of the formula it was following – better sprite animation, more locations and a greater number of puzzles.
+However, System 3 also tweaked and improved important aspects of the formula: better sprite animation, more locations, and a more significant number of puzzles.
 The result?
 A whopping 5,5 million copies sold and ports for the Amiga, Atari ST, NES, ZX Spectrum and MS-DOS following in due course.
 And let’s not forget the confusingly titled Last Ninja Remix, a slightly enhanced re-release of Last Ninja 2 for 8-bit computers.

-That being said, unexpectedly introspective moments pop us as well, such as the serene, flute-like melody on “Central Park In-Game”, the whistled lead after 2:43 on “The Street Loader” – or what turns out to be the most stunning moment of the entire score on final level track “The Mansion In-Game”.
-Out of nowhere, after Gray has already built his most superbly developed track, at 3:27 he introduces the Last Ninja 2 soundtrack’s slowest, most emotional melody (with immaculately realised vibrato).
-Suddenly, the musical frenzy subsides for a moment and time magically stands still.
+However, unexpectedly introspective moments pop us as well, such as the serene, flute-like melody on “Central Park In-Game” or the whistled lead after 2:43 on “The Street Loader”.
+Then, there’s the most stunning moment of the entire score on final level track “The Mansion In-Game”.
+Out of nowhere, after Gray has already built his most superbly developed cue, at 3:27 he introduces the Last Ninja 2 soundtrack’s slowest, most emotional melody (with immaculately realised vibrato).
+Suddenly, the musical frenzy subsides for a moment, and time magically stands still.

-Most of the time though, this is a score that doesn’t stand still, casting aside the mysticism heard throughout much of The Last Ninja and replacing it with a grittier, harder-edged sound befitting the game’s urban location.
-Within this stylistic framework though, Gray finds a number of different approaches.
+Most of the time though, this is a score that doesn’t rest, casting aside the mysticism heard throughout much of The Last Ninja and replacing it with a grittier, harder-edged sound befitting the game’s urban location.
+Still, within this stylistic framework, Gray finds various approaches to underscoring the game’s action.
 There’s the unbound ambition of “The Mansion In-Game”, which runs the gamut of expressions from all-out action to almost ambient, menacing interludes, dramatically culminating in the soundtrack’s most discordant melody.
 “The Street In-Game” grooves along to tighter, more funk-inspired rhythms than other tracks while its melodies range from approximations of treble-heavy keyboard soli to industrial machine noise.

 - 01 - Central Park Loader Gray, Matt 4:30